pedrokohler/song-ballot/README.md

 1- Every week each participant registers a song

-2- Each participant evaluates all but his songs with 1 to 10 points
+2- Each participant evaluates all but his own songs with a number ranging from 1 to 100

 3- The best scoring song wins.
 The person who sent the song can send an extra song the next week